provingground-curly/validate_drp/README.md

 * `valid_cfht.py`    : run some analysis on the output data produced by processCcd.py
 * `newAstrometryConfig.py`  : configuration for running processCcd with the new AstrometryTask
 * `anetAstrometryConfig.py` : configuration for running processCcd ANetAstrometryTask
-* `run_cfht.list`         : list of vistits / ccd to be processed by processCcd
+* `runCfht.list`         : list of vistits / ccd to be processed by processCcd